bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 > The Whispering Way is more than just a cabal of necromancers.
 I see that now.
 Undeath is their fountain of youth.
 Uncovering their motivation does not place me at ease as I thought it might.
 Their desire to be eternal simply makes them more dangerous.

 - Torrin has never heard of them
-- Emani (17): The Whispering Way is a sinister organization of necromancers that has been active in the Inner Sea region for thousands of years.
+- Ludmilla (17): The Whispering Way is a sinister organization of necromancers that has been active in the Inner Sea region for thousands of years.
 Agents of the Whispering Way often seek alliances with undead creatures, or are themselves undead.
 The Whispering Way’s most notorious member was Tar-Baphon, the Whispering Tyrant, although the society itself has existed much longer than even that mighty necromancer.
-- Calvinus(17) confirms Emani's statements
+- Calvinus(17) confirms Ludmilla's statements
 - Razvan has never heard of them

 The next marked entry was from two months back.